divnix/digga/doc/integrations/hercules.md

 [binary-caches.json][cache].

 ## Ready to Use
-The repo is already set up with the proper _nix/ci.nix_ file, building all declared packages, checks, profiles and shells.
+The repo is already set up with the proper _default.nix_ file, building all declared packages, checks, profiles and shells.
 So you can see if something breaks, and never build the same package twice!